wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.I.5

 <p class=fip id=p5>
-5.&emsp;Every good teacher hopes to give his [teacher’s] students so much of his [teacher’s] own learning that they [teacher’s students] will one day no longer need him [teacher].
+5. Every good teacher hopes to give his [teacher’s] students so much of his [teacher’s] own learning that they [teacher’s students] will one day no longer need him [teacher].
 <sup>2</sup>This [to be not needed] is the one true goal of the teacher.
 <sup>3</sup>It is impossible to convince the ego of this [the true goal is to be not needed], because it [being not needed] goes against all of its [ego’s] own laws.
 <sup>4</sup>But remember that laws are set up to protect the continuity of the system in which [system] the lawmaker believes.